Online Algorithms for Factorization-Based Structure from Motion: Experiments

+It is important to note here that while SAGE reaches a small error in computation times that are orders of magnitude faster than the other algorithms, it is not always fastest to reach a \emph{very} small error.
+Consider the time it takes to reach $10^{-2}$ versus $10^{-5}$ for 2D RMSE in this experiment.
+While SAGE reaches $10^{-2}$ in a median time of 0.26 seconds, it takes an additional 26.9 seconds to reach $10^{-5}$.
+Damped Wiberg (DW), by comparison, reaches $10^{-2}$ in 25.1 seconds and takes only another 9.52 seconds to reach $10^{-5}$.
+Thus, while our first-order method is faster at first, second-order methods have potential to reach a highly accurate solution, given more computation time.
+Since our focus is real-time structure from motion, we believe that SAGE is an excellent option for achieving aceptable accuracy in significantly less time.

-\tocheck{With respect to convergence as shown in the bottom set of plots, we find that LM\_M and LM\_S almost always converge, regardless of their initialization.
+With respect to convergence as shown in the bottom set of plots, we find that LM\_M and LM\_S almost always converge, regardless of their initialization; the same can be said for DW if we ignore the deterministic initialization.
 Other algorithms, including SAGE and WIBERG, also converge in most cases.
 Interestingly, the more complex algorithms CSF and BALM will often get stuck in local minima on this dataset.
-We note that these algorithms have several extra parameters that affect their convergence rate and it may be possible to tune them to specific datasets to get better convergence.}
+We note that these algorithms have several extra parameters that affect their convergence rate and it may be possible to tune them to specific datasets to get better convergence.

 {\bf Random occlusion pattern.}\quad Results for the Synthetic Sphere dataset using a random pattern of missing data are shown in Figure~\ref{fig:sphere2}.
 This dataset is much simpler for all algorithms; 100\% convergence is achieved for all initializations.
 We omit 2D errors since they are nearly identical to the 3D error shown here.
 We omit the CDF plots too, since convergence is universally achieved.
 Again, we find that SAGE, SAGE100 and PF are several orders of magnitude faster than most other algorithms.
 For this dataset, these three algorithms converge to the groundtruth 3D sphere in less than a tenth of a second.
+Interestingly, in this case there is no accuracy trade-off; SAGE reaches an error as low as the best algorithm in orders of magnitude less computation time.